 While this pillow is made entirely out of memory foam, it’s designed in such a way that it doesn’t heat up or cause you any discomfort in the middle of the night.
 No face sweating, no sweaty neck – nothing but relaxing comfort.

-As the best back sleeper pillow, it comes in at a high price point, but offers you a way to fully support your neck and head during the night in a way that feels entirely natural.
+As one of the best pillows for back sleepers, it comes in at a high price point but offers you a way to fully support your neck and head during the night in a way that feels entirely natural.